ezsystems/commerce-documentation/docs/guide/checkout/checkout_api/forms/configuration_for_checkout_forms.md

             service: siso_checkout.checkout_form.summary
 ```

-You are able to fully modify this configuration just by setting different values.
-It enables you to override e.g. the Form Type, Form Service or templates, or anything you need to change.
+You can modify this configuration to override e.g. the form type, form service or templates.

 !!! note

-    Please keep in mind that if you change the form model class, you should also override the form type, templates and also the form service cause the logic might changed.
+    If you change the form model class, you should also override the form type,
+    templates and form service, because the logic may have changed.

 ## Other configuration values

+`vendor/silversolutions/silver.e-shop/src/Siso/Bundle/CheckoutBundle/Resources/config/checkout.yml`
-Here the choices for the forms and preferred choices are set.
-The choices for the delivery address depends on the user status.
+contains settings for forms and preferred choices.
+The choices for the delivery address depend on the user status.

-`~/vendor/silversolutions/silver.e-shop/src/Siso/Bundle/CheckoutBundle/Resources/config/checkout.yml`:

 ``` yaml
 parameters: